Surprize (1780 ship): Second Fleet and fourth EIC voyage (1790–91)

 She left Whampoa on 4 February 1791 and reached Anger on 29 April.
 She did not reach St Helena until 8 July, but arrived at The Downs on 6 September.

+Australian statesman William Wentworth was born onboard Surprize to convict mother Catherine Crowley and surgeon D'Arcy Wentworth just off Norfolk Island.

-Slaver (1791-93)
+Slaver (1791–93)

 In 1791 and 1793, Surprize attempted two voyages as a slave ship.
 Her owners for both voyages owners were Anthony Calvert, Thomas King, and William Campbell, and her master was J. Martin, though "Cambell" succeeded him during the second.

 On the first voyage she sailed 13 December 1791 but a nautical mishap caused her to end the voyage before she had embarked any slaves.

 On Surprize's second voyage she left London on 2 July 1792, bound for the Gold Coast.
 She gathered her slaves at Cape Coast Castle, which she left on 1 April 1793.
 She transported the slaves to Kingston, Jamaica, where she arrived on 20 May with 518 slaves.
 She arrived back at London on 11 October.